Interagency fees Scotland

 If the Adoption Order is not granted within 12 months, the adopters’ agency will continue to support the placement on a fostering basis and will invoice the placing agency monthly at a rate of one 12th of the final third of the fee until the Adoption Order is granted (referred to as ongoing support in the following table).

-In acknowledgment of year-on- year increases in staff costs, the fee levels will be uprated on 1 April each year based on the Consumer price inflation including owner occupiers’ housing costs (CPIH) measure of inflation for the preceding calendar year as published by the Office for National Statistics.
+In acknowledgment of year-on-year increases in staff costs, the fee levels are uprated annually on 1 April based on the Consumer Prices Index including owner occupiers’ housing costs (CPIH) measure of inflation for the preceding calendar year as published by the Office for National Statistics (ONS).On 18 January 2023, the ONS published the CPIH level for January-December 2022, which

 |Number of children||Fee level|